The Litter Less Campaign aims to reduce litter and affect long-term behavior change among youth around the world

 - To influence others by communicating with others through multimedia and other channels

 - To collaborate with other schools in order to disseminate good examples

 Litter is a great theme to start working on environmental issues with students.
 It is visible and it is easy to see the improvements.
 Through the YRE programme, the Litter Less Campaign aims to find and then report solutions through articles, photographs and videos.

 The Litter Less Campaign for the YRE programme mainly focuses on the production of a journalistic piece (article, photograph, or video report).

-Participants of the Litter Less Campaign investigate a local litter issue, for example the effect on local wildlife or human health, the packaging most often discarded by people, etc. Journalistic production in the form of articles, photographic reportage, or video clips must be produced.
+Participants of the Litter Less Campaign investigate a local litter issue, for example the effect on local wildlife or human health, the packaging most often discarded by people, etc. Journalistic productions in the form of articles, photographic reportage, or video clips must be produced.
 The production must include suggestions for solutions on minimising litter.

-YRE students or student groups share their investigations by posting articles, photographs and videos about them through the YRE network.
+YRE students or student groups share their investigations by posting articles, photographs and videos through the YRE network.
 Students are also encouraged to disseminate their work in other ways, for example via print, broadcast or social media.